Embed this on your site!

 Copy and Paste the following into your website

-- A college education has more return on investment for a graduate in the United States than any other nation.
+- A college degree and education has more return on investment for a graduate in the United States than in any other nation.

-- More than 75% of students required to take remedial classes never graduate.
+- More than 75% of students who are required to take remedial college classes never graduate.

-- Sixty percent of college dropouts had no help from parents in paying for tuition.
+- 60% of college dropouts had no help from their parents in paying for tuition.

 - A high school graduate earns 84% less than a typical graduate from a four-year college.

-- Forty percent of college dropouts have parents with nothing beyond a high school diploma.
+- 40% of college dropouts have parents who do not have a degree higher than a high school diploma.

 - Those without a college degree are twice as likely to be unemployed as those with one.